evan-dayy/sp24-cs5004-notes/README.md

 }
 ```

-Hello everyone, welcome to the 04's memo and notes.
+Hello everyone!! welcome to the 04's memo and notes.
 The purpose of this repo is to record the common questions and provide a space for people who want to get back to these **Easy-to-Forget** or **Hard-to-Understand** questions in a later time.
 The repo will be updated in a regular manner.

 * This is not a repo that cover all the course material or Java Basics;
 * It may covers some concepts that are out-of-scope but good-to-know.